Denman Prospect

 Denman Prospect's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Denman Prospect shows excellent health outcomes with very low prevalence of common conditions across all ages.
-Private health cover is exceptionally high at approximately 76% of its total population of 4,206, compared to 70.6% in Australian Capital Territory and a national average of 55.3%.
-Mental health issues and asthma are the most common conditions, affecting 7.0% and 6.3% respectively.
+Health outcomes data shows excellent results throughout Denman Prospect, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 76% of the total population (4,695 people), compared to 70.6% across Australian Capital Territory and a national average of 55.3%.
+The most prevalent medical conditions are mental health issues and asthma, affecting 7.0 and 6.3% of residents respectively.

 Frequently Asked Questions - Health